-- In order to mitigate the impact of the Scheme on the undertakings of Severn Trent Water, Gas Networks, National Grid, UK Power Networks and telecommunications companies, the Council has identified a number of diversions of apparatus, and protective measures to be taken in respect of apparatus to be retained in situ, which will prevent any disruption to those undertakings.
-Where applicable, arrangements will be made to divert or protect the apparatus under the provisions of the New Roads and Street Works Act 1991 ("NRSWA"). - In addition to the statutory public consultation, engagement has taken place with the statutory undertakers to determine likely diversion requirements and estimated costs as part of the NRSWA C3 process.
+- In order to mitigate the impact of the Scheme on the undertakings of Severn Trent Water, Gas Networks, National Grid, UK Power Networks and telecommunications companies, the Council has identified a number of diversions of apparatus and protective measures to be taken in respect of apparatus to be retained in situ, which will prevent any disruption to those undertakings.
+Discussions are ongoing with all Statutory Undertakers to understand the impact of the Scheme on their apparatus and where applicable, arrangements are being made to divert or protect the apparatus under the provisions of the New Roads and Street Works Act 1991 ("NRSWA"). - In addition to the statutory public consultation, engagement has taken place with the statutory undertakers to determine likely diversion requirements and estimated costs as part of the NRSWA C3 process.
+A full refresh of this information has recently been received to ensure that it is current and up to date.
 The diversions will be contained within the proposed highway boundaries.
-The Council has identified possible diversions to Severn Trent Water, Cadent Gas Limited, Western Power, BT Openreach, Vodafone and Virgin Media apparatus. - 18.3 Written confirmation (diversion agreements) that statutory undertakers are content with the proposed solutions in respect of their apparatus will be obtained at the detailed design stage.
-Discussions with the affected statutory undertakers are ongoing and the Council is content that agreement will be reached with those undertakers who have not yet provided such written confirmation. - The Council is in regular communication with Network Rail with regards to the proposals that affect land and railway infrastructure in their ownership.
-Technical approval for the underbridge, culvert and track replacement has been received and a disruptive possession of the railway line has been booked for Christmas 2025 to enable the bridge to be moved into place. - 18.5 The Council will continue to liaise with all affected undertakers as the Scheme progresses.
+The Council has identified possible diversions to Severn Trent Water, Cadent Gas Limited, Western Power, BT Openreach, Vodafone and Virgin Media apparatus. - 18.3 Written confirmation (diversion agreements) that statutory undertakers are content with the proposed solutions in respect of their apparatus are being obtained.
+Discussions with the affected statutory undertakers are ongoing and the Council is content that agreements will be reached with those undertakers who have not yet provided such written confirmation. - The Council is in regular communication with Network Rail with regards to the proposals that affect land and railway infrastructure in their ownership.
+Technical approval for the underbridge, culvert and track replacement has been received and a disruptive possession of the railway line has been booked for Christmas 2025 to enable the bridge to be moved into place.
+Positive discussions are currently ongoing with Network Rail to consider moving this possession date to the summer of 2026.
+This would have the benefit of reducing the risk of inclement weather affecting the bridge build and allow more time in the construction phase ahead of the bridge installation to prepare for this very technical element of construction. - 18.5 The Council will continue to liaise with all affected undertakers as the Scheme progresses.